Specialised Neuromotor Screen for Infants and Small Children

-The team have specialist training and knowledge to perform a detailed baby assessment (baby check-up), and we can perform staged milestone baby MOT follow ups.
+The team have specialist training and knowledge to perform a detailed baby assessment / paediatric developmental assessment (baby check-up), and we can perform staged milestone baby MOT follow ups.
 We advise having a baby assessment at an early age, to help highlight any aspects that need monitoring or support.
 This will help implement a supportive approach towards your child’s development, as they grow older.

 Assessment of the stabilizing function of muscles, and the internal forces generated, which has a decisive postural role are considered.
 Motor control is key, and functional control of motor systems is required.
 Functional tests are used to assess the quality and functional stability of the spinal stabilizers and other joint stabilizers, as we look for the ‘key link’ of dysfunction, which is often non-symptomatic.
 If you compare how a baby moves at present, with the perceived possible ideal movement pattern, you may find the key links needed to improve their motor control.